-The reorganization agreement may be terminated and the Spin-Off may be abandoned, at any time prior to the distribution date for the Spin-Off, by and in the sole discretion of the Liberty board of directors.
+The reorganization agreement may be terminated and the Spin-Off may be abandoned, at any time prior to the distribution date, by and in the sole discretion of the Liberty board of directors.
 In such event, Liberty will have no liability to any person under the reorganization agreement or any obligation to effect the Spin-Off.

-This summary is qualified by reference to the full text of the reorganization agreement, a form of which is incorporated by reference as an exhibit to the Registration Statement on Form S-1 of which this prospectus forms a part.
+This summary is qualified by reference to the full text of the reorganization agreement, a form of which is filed as an exhibit to the Registration Statement on Form S-1 of which this prospectus forms a part.